Nobel Laureate Shows How ‘Greedy Work’ — and the Lack of Workplace Flexibility — Fuels Gender Pay Inequity

 One of the results of Goldin’s research is that it challenges the arguments that men earn more than women simply because women prefer different kinds of occupations or that wage gaps can be explained solely by discrimination.
 According to her research, women with children often work in firms or for institutions that demand less of their time.

 Child-care shortages during the pandemic put even more strain on working mothers.
-U.S. women had the highest participation in the labor force in the 1990s, but are now are less likely to work than their counterparts in France, Canada, or Japan, Goldin told Associated Press.
-“When I look at the numbers, I think something has happened in America,” Golding said.
+U.S. women had the highest participation in the labor force in the 1990s, but are now less likely to work than their counterparts in France, Canada, or Japan, Goldin told Associated Press.
+“When I look at the numbers, I think something has happened in America,” Goldin said.
 “We have to ask why that’s the case. … We have to step back and ask questions about piecing together the family, the home, together with the marketplace and employment.’’

 What About the Business Events Industry?